 - In order to avoid potential conflicts of interest, reviewers are selected in a way that ensures no personal relationship (e.g. kinship, affinity, legal relationship) between the reviewer and the author of the reviewed work.
 Moreover, there must be no professional mentor-student relationship or direct scholarly cooperation between the reviewer and the author in the two-year period prior the publication of the text.

-- The review is in a written form and consists of a descriptive part and a percentage scores.
-Each review should end with a substantiated argumentation and an unambiguous conclusion on whether the text should be rejected or accepted for publication, which is reflected in the final percentage score.
+- The review is in a written form and consists of a descriptive part and evaluation marks expressed as percentages.
+Each review should end with a substantiated argumentation and an unambiguous conclusion on whether the text should be rejected or accepted for publication, which is reflected in the final evaluation mark expressed as a percentage (i.e. the sum of partial evaluation marks).

 - In the case of two negative reviews, the text is rejected by the editorial staff.